everlytic/push-notifications-documentation/push/no-sdk/readme.md

 }
 ```

-Another example of a Response that gets returned from Everlytic if the contact has already been subscribed.
+Another example of a Response that gets returned from the System if the contact has already been subscribed.
 (This is still a valid request, even though the status is "error", you will still get a subscription object back)
 ```json
 {
     "status": "error",